woodrush/lambdalisp/README.md

 LambdaLisp is a Lisp interpreter written as an untyped lambda calculus term.
+It basically runs a large subset of Common Lisp as shown in the [Features](#features) section.
 The entire lambda calculus expression is viewable as a PDF [here](https://woodrush.github.io/lambdalisp.pdf).